binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ### Minimise Attack Surface by Installing Only what you Need
 ![](images/ThreatTags/PreventionVERYEASY.png)

-I'm hoping this goes without saying, unless you are setting up a Windows server with "all the stuff" that you have little control over, which is why I prefer UNIX based servers.
+I am hoping this goes without saying, unless you are setting up a Windows server with "all the stuff" that you have little control over, which is why I prefer UNIX based servers.
 I/You have all the control, if anything goes wrong, it is usually my own fault.
 The less you have on your severs, the fewer servers you have, the smaller the network you have, the less employees you have, basically the smaller and lesser of everything you have, the less there is to compromise by an attacker and the quicker you can move.

 ### Disable, Remove Services.
 Harden what is left {#vps-countermeasures-disable-remove-services-harden-what-is-left}